On the Complexity of Techniques That Make Transition Systems Implementable by Boolean Nets: Introduction

 \section{Introduction}

-The so-called synthesis problem for nets of type $\tau$ ($\tau$-synthesis, for short) consists in deciding whether for a given labeled transition system (TS, for short) $A$ there is a net $N$ of type $\tau$ (a $\tau$-net, for short) that implements $A$.
+The so-called synthesis problem for nets of some class $\tau$ ($\tau$-synthesis, for short) consists in deciding whether for a given labeled transition system (TS, for short) $A$ there is a net $N$ of class $\tau$ (a $\tau$-net, for short) that implements $A$.
 In case of a positive decision, $N$ should be constructed, possibly while minimizing some features (number of places, arc weights, \ldots); in case of a negative decision, some reason(s) should be given.

 $\tau$-Synthesis is used to, for example, extract concurrency from sequential specifications like TS and languages~\cite{fac/BadouelCD02} and has applications in, for example, process discovery~\cite{daglib/0027363}, supervisory control~\cite{deds/HollowayKG97} and the synthesis of speed independent circuits~\cite{tcad/CortadellaKKLY97}.